Rivers of Blood speech: Speech

 Powell quoted a letter he received from a woman in Northumberland, about an elderly woman living on a Wolverhampton street where she was the only white resident.
 The woman's husband and two sons had died in the Second World War and she had rented out the rooms in her house.
 Once immigrants had moved into the street in which she lived, her white lodgers left.
 Two black men had knocked on her door at 7:00 am to use her telephone to call their employers, but she refused, as she would have done to any other stranger knocking at her door at such an hour, and was subsequently verbally abused.
 The woman had asked her local authority for a rates reduction, but was told by a council officer to let out the rooms of her house.
 When the woman said the only tenants would be black, the council officer replied: "Racial prejudice won't get you anywhere in this country."

 Powell advocated voluntary re-emigration by "generous grants and assistance" and he mentioned that immigrants had asked him whether it was possible.
 He said that all citizens should be equal before the law, and that:

 He argued that journalists who urged the government to pass anti-discrimination laws were "of the same kidney and sometimes on the same newspapers which year after year in the 1930s tried to blind this country to the rising peril which confronted it".
-Powell described what he perceived to be the evolving position of the indigenous population:
+Powell described what he perceived to be the evolving position of the White British population:

 Powell warned that if the legislation proposed for the then–Race Relations Bill were to be passed it would bring about discrimination against the native population:

 Powell was concerned about the current level of immigration and argued that it must be controlled:

 Powell argued that he felt that although "many thousands" of immigrants wanted to integrate, he felt that the majority did not, and that some had vested interests in fostering racial and religious differences "with a view to the exercise of actual domination, first over fellow-immigrants and then over the rest of the population".
 Powell's peroration of the speech gave rise to its popular title.
-He quotes the Sibyl's prophecy in the epic poem Aeneid, 6, 86–87, of "wars, terrible wars, / and the Tiber foaming with much blood".
+He quotes the Sibyl's prophecy in the epic poem Aeneid, 6, 86–87, of "Terrible war, and the river Tiber foaming / With streams of blood".